The Man from U.N.C.L.E.: Home media

+MGM/UA Home Video released eight volumes, featuring two episodes each, on home video on September 25, 1991.

 In November 2007, after coming to an agreement with Warner Bros.
 Home Entertainment, Time Life released a 41 DVD set (region 1) for direct order, with sales through stores scheduled for fall 2008.
 An earlier release by Anchor Bay, allegedly set for 2006, was apparently scuttled because of a dispute over the rights to the series with Warner Home Video.

 On October 21, 2008, the Time-Life set was released to retail outlets in Region 1 (North America) in a special all-seasons box set contained within a small briefcase.
 The complete-series set consists of 41 DVDs, including two discs of special features included exclusively with the box set.
 Included in the set was the Solo pilot episode, as well as one of the films, One Spy Too Many.
-Paramount Pictures and CBS Home Entertainment released Return Of The Man From U.N.C.L.E. to DVD in Region 1 on March 3, 2009.
+Paramount Pictures and CBS Home Entertainment released Return of the Man from U.N.C.L.E. to DVD in Region 1 on March 3, 2009.

 On August 23, 2011, Warner Archive Collection released The Man from U.N.C.L.E.
-8-Movie Collection on DVD via their "manufacture on demand" service.
+8-Movie Collection on DVD via its "manufacture on demand" service.
 On November 4, 2014, Warner Home Video released the complete series set on DVD in Region 1 in a new repackaged version.
 On August 4, 2015, Warner Home Video released an individual release of season 1 on DVD in Region 1.
 Season 2 was released on February 2, 2016.

 In Region 2, Warner Bros. released the complete series set on DVD in the UK.
-They also released a separate movie collection on September 8, 2003.
-The DVD contains five of the eight movies, missing the following: To Trap a Spy (1964), The Spy in the Green Hat (1966) and One of Our Spies is Missing (1966).
+It also released a separate film collection on September 8, 2003.
+The DVD contains five of the eight films, missing the following: To Trap a Spy (1964), The Spy in the Green Hat (1966) and One of Our Spies is Missing (1966).

-On March 26, 2012, Fabulous Films released Return Of The Man From U.N.C.L.E. on Region 2 DVD.
+On March 26, 2012, Fabulous Films released Return of the Man from U.N.C.L.E. on Region 2 DVD.